fbpx

 • Impaired vision.
 Eye conditions that interfere with any aspect of vision can lead to tripping or falling.

 • Environmental factors.
-While falls can happen rather spontaneously, more frequently some kind of hazard acts as a precipitating factor–an icy sidewalk, furniture that’s slightly out of place, or someone leaving their shoes where you can trip over them are all more about your surroundings than they are about you.
+While falls can happen rather spontaneously, more frequently, some kind of hazard acts as a precipitating factoran icy sidewalk, furniture that’s slightly out of place, or someone leaving their shoes where you can trip over them are all more about your surroundings than they are about you.

 One of the most important conditions related to falling and fractures is osteoporosis.
-Weight training is the one of the best things you can do to help maintain strong bones and prevent osteoporosis.

-Fifty four million Americans age 50 or over have (or are at risk for) osteoporosis, a bone disease that primarily decreases one’s bone mineral density (BMD).
+Fifty-four million Americans age 50 or over have (or are at risk for) osteoporosis, a bone disease that primarily decreases one’s bone mineral density (BMD).
 Osteoporosis makes bones less dense, more brittle, and therefore more prone to breaking.
-It causes two million fractures a year and costs the US over $19B in healthcare spending.
+It causes two million fractures a year and costs the US over $19 billion in healthcare spending.

-Having osteoporosis may not directly increase your risk of falling; but those who have the condition are more likely to suffer a fracture or other injury when falls do occur.
+Having osteoporosis may not directly increase your risk of falling, but those who have the condition are more likely to suffer a fracture or other injury when falls do occur.
 It’s also a “largely preventable” condition.

 Here are some general tips for good bone health: